 Certified home health agencies (CHHAs) can assign health care and support services.
 They can provide either short term or long term help.
 Services include physical therapy, speech therapy, social services, and nutrition services.
 Other services are medical equipment, medical services, home health aide services, and more.

 When you use a private hire home health aide, you have some perks.
 You are in charge of the selection process and making the final decision.
 You can overlook formal training or certification and instead consider valuable experience.
 Private caregivers are always an option.
 Hiring a private caregiver is cheaper than hiring through a home care agency.
 You are giving caregivers an opportunity to work independently and for better wages.
-This might be better for your situation and financially.
+This might be better for your situation.

 Licensed Home Care Agency